dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-1.rst

 It's about time we started keeping some history of what we're doing, so we will add our work so far to ``git`` [#git]_ - a version control system that will keep a history of all our changes, allow easy backups and restore, moving between machines, rolling back changes - and *much* more.

-First, create a text file called ``.gitignore`` in your website folder, with this in it:
+First, create a text file called ``.gitignore`` in your website's root folder, containing this:

 .. code-block:: text